+Looks like a normal ATM doesn’t it?
 What you don’t see at the first moment is that a skimmer (a false credit card reader) has been installed on the machine.
-This skimmer will now gather personal information and transmit it to the thieves in a near location, usually in a car.
-Information will be used to make a clone of your card.
+This skimmer will now gather personal information and transmit it to the thieves.
+This information will be used to make a clone of your card.

 To the right we see a plastic holder for envelopes or ads, but hidden on the back of it there is a tiny little camera which captures the moves of your fingers when you are entering the PIN.